The Concept Of Revealed By Includes Which Of The Following

 Revelation in Personal Discovery: Self-Knowledge and Transformation

 On a personal level, "revealed" can describe the process of self-discovery and gaining insights into one's own thoughts, feelings, and motivations.
-This might involve confronting difficult truths about oneself, overcoming personal challenges, or gaining a deeper understanding of one's identity.
+Practically speaking, this might involve confronting difficult truths about oneself, overcoming personal challenges, or gaining a deeper understanding of one's identity.
 This type of revelation is often gradual and introspective, involving reflection, introspection, and perhaps even therapeutic intervention.
-It's a deeply personal process, with the "revealed" truths being unique to the individual's experience.
-The process of self-discovery can lead to significant personal growth and transformation, revealing hidden strengths and potential.
+Worth adding: it's a deeply personal process, with the "revealed" truths being unique to the individual's experience.
+The process of self-discovery can lead to significant personal growth and transformation, revealing hidden strengths and potential Which is the point..

 Revelation in Art and Literature: Unveiling Meaning and Emotion

 Artistic expressions, whether in literature, painting, music, or any other medium, often aim to reveal truths about human experience, emotions, and the world around us.
-A powerful novel might reveal the complexities of human relationships, a moving piece of music might reveal the depths of human emotion, or a striking painting might reveal the beauty and fragility of the natural world.
+Day to day, a powerful novel might reveal the complexities of human relationships, a moving piece of music might reveal the depths of human emotion, or a striking painting might reveal the beauty and fragility of the natural world.
 In these contexts, "revealed" refers to the artist's ability to communicate meaning and evoke emotional responses in the audience.
-The process of revelation is often subtle and indirect, relying on symbolism, metaphor, and artistic techniques to convey deeper meanings.
+So the process of revelation is often subtle and indirect, relying on symbolism, metaphor, and artistic techniques to convey deeper meanings.
 The interpretation of the "revealed" meaning is ultimately left to the individual viewer or reader, allowing for a multiplicity of perspectives.

 The Psychology of Revelation: Cognitive and Emotional Processes